jwma2012/leaffs/README.md

 # mfs
-It refers to my distributed file system, which aims to achieve high performance and fault-tolerantce.
+It refers to my distributed file system, which aims to achieve high performance and fault-tolerance.